 The crease at the base of the thumb is a family ring.
 The line in the middle of the thumb is meant to show much the person cares about their family or how much involvement the person has in their family.
 A neat island in the middle is a good connection to family.
 It apparently depends on the depth and strength of the line.

 The crease in the middle of the thumb lines (top phalange) is also about the health of the individual.
 It usually has an island formation, much the size of a grain of rice.
-If present in the perfect form, it is said to show a healthy, happy and robust family life.
+If present in the perfect form, it is said to show a healthy person, a happy and robust family life.
 If broken, split or missing, the family life might be going through change or may have had disruptions.

 Thumb lines continued- Island on the line